corsairmarks/ecumenopolis_trade/mod/README.md

 Practically any mod, as long as it doesn't entirely remove ecumenopoleis or create/edit the same colony types.

-Built for Stellaris version 3.1.* "Lem."
+Built for Stellaris version 3.2.* "Herbert."
 Not compatible with achievements.

 ### Recommended Companion Mods